rxchell/notes/git commands.md

 git push origin your_branch_name

+# Pull from main in Github to current branch
+git pull origin main

 # Pull from main branch dev in Github to branch in VS Code

 git config pull.rebase false